What is in this leaflet

-- You are pregnant, you may be pregnant, you are likely to become pregnant in the near future or you are intending to father a child.
-Both you and your partner should take adequate contraceptive precautions while you are taking azathioprine to prevent pregnancy.
+Tell your doctor if you are pregnant, may be pregnant, plan to become pregnant or intending to father a child.
+You or your partner should take adequate contraceptive precautions while you are taking azathioprine to prevent pregnancy.

-- You have recently been vaccinated or immunised or plan to get a vaccination or immunisation.
+Tell your doctor if you have recently been vaccinated or immunised or plan to get a vaccination or immunisation.
 Azathioprine may affect the way the vaccine works or your reaction to the vaccine.

-Some medicines may interact with azathioprine.
+Some medicines and azathioprine may interfere with each other.
 These include:

 - penicillamine, used in the treatment of rheumatoid arthritis

-- captopril, used in the treatment of high blood pressure and heart failure
+- captopril, used in high blood pressure and heart failure

-- cimetidine, used to treat stomach ulcers and indigestion
+- cimetidine, used in stomach ulcers and indigestion

 - indomethacin, used as a painkiller and anti-inflammatory